dirigible-io/dirigible-io.github.io/docs-help/docs/development/ide/views/registry.md

 ![Registry view](../../../images/ide_view_registry.png)

+!!! caution
-> :warning: _**Caution:** Editing of the file contents via the Registry perspective is not recommended as it can lead to inconsistencies!_
+	Editing of the file contents via the Registry perspective is not recommended as it can lead to inconsistencies!